Table of Contents

 Echocardiography is very helpful in the evaluation of congenital heart diseases.
 It can help in the exclusion of other preexisting cardiac abnormalities.
-Doppler echocardiography is useful in the measurement of the gradient pressure at the site of the coarctation to determine the degree of obstruction.
+Doppler echocardiography is useful in the measurement of the gradient pressure at the site of coarctation to determine the degree of obstruction.

-Other imaging modalities such as magnetic resonance imaging and computed tomography scanning of the thoracic and abdominal aorta are very helpful in the identification of the aortic pathology and the determination of the size and site of the coarctation.
+Other imaging modalities, such as magnetic resonance imaging and computed tomography scanning of the thoracic and abdominal aorta, are very helpful in identifying the aortic pathology and determining the size and site of coarctation.

-In few patients, cardiac catheterization might be needed to determine the degree of the aortic obstruction, the exact anatomical location of the obstruction, and the size of the obstruction.
-Recent imaging modalities such as echocardiography and magnetic resonance imaging have made cardiac catheterization a second-line diagnostic modality for the evaluation of CoA.
+In few patients, cardiac catheterization might be needed to determine the degree of the aortic obstruction, its exact anatomical location and size.
+Recent imaging modalities such as echocardiography and MRI have made cardiac catheterization a second-line diagnostic modality for the evaluation of CoA.

-After surgical correction, a biopsy might be examined for histologic characterization of the lesion.
+After surgical correction, a biopsy might be examined for histological characterization of the lesion.
 When the histological examination is performed, one might see a thickened medial layer of the aortic wall that is usually opposite to the insertion of the patent ductus arteriosus.

 Imaging allows the resorption of the lower part of the ribs to be seen.
 The classic “figure 3 sign” seen on the X-ray results from the post-stenotic dilation of the aorta.